 Divorce in Almost All Cases Is Sin

 Before we launch into Scripture, let’s start with the basics.
 We live in a fallen world.
 People make holy covenants that they later realize were mistakes.
 And then, whether out of lack of faith or perceived necessity, they break these holy covenants.
 This is SIN.
-And sin includes “partial” mistakes, lack of knowledge, errant wishful thinking and anything else where we fall short of utter reliance upon God.
+And sin includes “partial” mistakes, lack of knowledge, errant wishful thinking and anything else where we fall short of our utter reliance upon God.

 When we break a Holy Covenant, it does not matter that one party is much more to blame than the other.
 Or that one party is a physical abuser and the other an innocent young maiden.
 Breaking a marriage covenant always equals sin.
 This sounds very harsh… and it seems so monumentally unfair.
 But it’s also a spiritual reality.
-Scripture offers no easy way out here.
+For most of us, Scripture offers no easy way out here.

 So we are left with three choices: